books in prison

 DURING THE LOCKDOWN WE HAVE HAD TO SUSPEND SENDING INDIVIDUAL REQUESTS AND INSTEAD WE ARE SENDING SHIPMENTS OF AROUND 100 BOOKS TO EACH PRISON THAT WANTS THEM, TO BE DISTRIBUTED AROUND THE WINGS OR AS THEY SEE FIT.

-PRISONS ARE INVITED TO CONTACT US HERE OR ON TWITTER, POINTING OUT ANY SPECIAL WISHES AND GIVING THE NAME OF A PERSON WHO WILL RECEIVE THE PARCELS. @borderlinebooks
+PRISONS ARE INVITED TO CONTACT US HERE OR ON TWITTER, POINTING OUT ANY SPECIAL WISHES AND GIVING THE NAME OF A STAFF MEMBER WHO WILL RECEIVE THE PARCELS. @borderlinebooks

 We invite anyone serving a prison sentence to write to us to request books to support their studies or for leisure purposes.
 We don't have any lists as our books are all donated and our stock is so large.
 By the time any lists were made they would already be out of date.
 You'll need to have at least 2 months left to serve since we sometimes have a backlog and also even when the books are received at a prison, they often take a while to be cleared by security.